Benefits Overview for New UA Employees

 Biweekly Updates

-The benefits team is dedicated to keeping you informed on your benefits.
+The benefits team is dedicated to keeping employees informed on their benefits.
 Stay up-to-date!

 TouchCare

-TouchCare is available to assist you with questions on your health care coverage.
-They can help you:
+TouchCare is available to assist with questions on health care coverage.
+They can help with:

-1. Compare and contrast plans and make the best selection for you and your family
+1. Comparing plans and helping make the best selection for an employee and their dependents

 2. Billing assistance